kkuegler/v-native-dialog/README.md

 A Vue 3 component using the [native `<dialog>` element](https://developer.mozilla.org/de/docs/Web/HTML/Element/dialog).
 This e.g. provides more helpful events than `<dialog/>` itself.

-This library also allow to imperatively show dialogs using a `useDialog()` composition function and (optionally) have dialogs "return" result values.
+This library also allows to imperatively show dialogs using a `useDialog()` composition function and (optionally) have dialogs "return" result values.

 ## Docs